-The Impact Report provides two different ways to explore how much students are learning as they play DreamBox Math.
+The Impact Report allows educators to explore how many standards students have demonstrated proficiency in as they play DreamBox Math.

 Impact Report Basics